-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Evidence for this skill is marked holistically across the three parts of the pro forma (cutting list, sequence of operations and dimensioned graphic). - The planning for manufacture pro forma must be completed prior to commencing manufacture.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Evidence for this skill is marked holistically across the three parts of the pro forma (cutting list, sequence of operations and dimensioned graphic). - The planning for manufacture pro forma must be completed prior to commencing manufacture.
 If it is completed retrospectively, zero marks should be awarded. - The sequence of operations should be in an order that will allow manufacture of the proposal. - Appropriate tools and equipment should be selected to allow manufacture of the proposal accurately and safely.